codepath/android_guides/Implementing-Pull-to-Refresh-Guide.md

 **Note** that upon successful reload, we must also signal that the refresh has completed by calling `setRefreshing(false)`.
 Also note that you should **clear out old items** before appending the new ones d ng a refresh.

+### Using with Paging Library

+If you are using SwipeRefreshLayout with Android's new [[Paging Library|Paging Library Guide]], the data sources used to provide data to the RecyclerView need to be invalidated.
+Review [[this guide|https://guides.codepath.com/android/Paging-Library-Guide#using-with-swiperefreshlayout]] for more information.

 ## SwipeRefreshLayout with ListView

 ### Step 1: Setting SwipeRefreshLayout